matthaeusdale/Bloxorz/README.md

-# 3D Puzzle Game
+# Bloxorz
-A hand-crafted and procedurally generated puzzle game with an interactive user interface.
+A procedurally generated puzzle game.

 ## Features
 - A variety of hand-crafted and procedurally generated puzzles